quicwg/base-drafts/draft-ietf-quic-transport.md

 transport protocols.
 QUIC uses UDP as substrate so as to not require changes to legacy client operating systems and middleboxes to be deployable.
 QUIC authenticates all of its headers and encrypts most of the data it exchanges, including its signaling.
-This allows the protocol to evolve without incurring a dependency on upgrades to middleboxes.
+This allows the protocol to evolve by minimizing dependencies on upgrades to middleboxes.
 This document describes the core QUIC protocol, including the conceptual design, wire format, and mechanisms of the QUIC protocol for connection establishment, stream multiplexing, stream and connection-level flow control, connection migration, and data reliability.

-Accompanying documents describe QUIC's loss detection and congestion control
+An accompanying document describes QUIC's loss detection and congestion control
-{{QUIC-RECOVERY}}, and the use of TLS 1.3 for key negotiation {{QUIC-TLS}}.
+{{QUIC-RECOVERY}}.
+As these are sender-side only mechanisms they can be changed without negotiating a new QUIC version.
+This document specifies version 0x00000001 of QUIC which uses TLS1.3 for key negotiation as described in
+{{QUIC-TLS}}.
+Key negotiation and encryption is described in a separate docuement to make changes to only this part easier in future versions.

-QUIC version 1 conforms to the protocol invariants in {{QUIC-INVARIANTS}}.
+All versions of QUIC MUST conform to the protocol invariants in
+{{QUIC-INVARIANTS}}.

+QUIC is a name, not an acronym.

 # Conventions and Definitions